mateuszmikos/tasty-hamburger/README.md

 `<div class="tasty-hamburger-1 dark-toggler" data-reverse-toggler-id="main-menu" data-reverse-toggler-add-class="hide">`

 For first click, Tasty Hamburger will remove class hide from #main-menu element.
 For next click, Tasty Hamburger will add it again.

+You can use *-toggle-* and *-reverse-toggle-* together to create something great!